 Stakeholder Importance of engaging with them How we engage Key issues How we respond to these issues Customers They are the reason we are in business.
 Therefore by engaging with our customers we can broaden our understanding of our customer needs and expectations.
 This will help us identify the areas of business that needs to be improved and will also assist in building customer loyalty.
 Direct feedback through regular weekly, monthly and annual meetings Customer visits Customer engagement surveys Printed reports Corporate website Product quality Price Service standards On time delivery Certifications and compliance with standards Ethical operations Sustainable practices Innovative printing and packaging solutions Adhering to various quality standards such as ISO, BRC / IOP etc Sourcing of more environmentally friendly raw materials Set up a new product development team for continuous developments and new innovations Constantly finding solutions to reduce costs More involvement with the community and environment through sustainable practices Employees Employees are the foundation that our business is built on.
 Engaging with them help us retain and motivate our employees and it makes Printcare a great place to work at.
-Workers' representative meetingsEmployee engagement surveysRegular one-on-one meetingsOpen door policySemi-annual performance reviewThe internal newsletter 'Vision'Intra-netAnnual eventsTraining and development programmes Remuneration and benefits Career progress Health and safety Training and development Organizational ethics Job security Awareness on company policies Performance Evaluation Development Plan (PEDP) has been implemented which facilitate transparent evaluation, dialogue and performance based remuneration and rewards Providing more training programmes and learning initiatives to all employees across the Group Continuous monitoring of occupational hazards, risks and implementation of safety controls by the Health and Safety Committee
+Workers' representative meetings Employee engagement surveys Regular one-on-one meetings Open door policy Semi-annual performance review Semi-annual performance review Intra-net Annual events Training and development programmes Remuneration and benefits Career progress Health and safety Training and development Organizational ethics Job security Awareness on company policies Performance Evaluation Development Plan (PEDP) has been implemented which facilitate transparent evaluation, dialogue and performance based remuneration and rewards Providing more training programmes and learning initiatives to all employees across the Group Continuous monitoring of occupational hazards, risks and implementation of safety controls by the Health and Safety Committee